nextmv-io/community-apps/python-wf-custom-visuals/README.md

-# Basic Workflow App
+# Basic Workflow App for Custom Visuals

-This example
+This example demonstrates how to create custom visual assets via a workflow app.

 ## Prerequisites